Smoked Salmon Tea Sandwiches

 Ingredient Notes

-• Wheat bread: Soft sandwich bread is the key to a good tea sandwich.
+- Wheat bread: Soft sandwich bread is the key to a good tea sandwich.
 Very Thin wheat bread from Pepperidge Farm is recommended but you can use any wheat or thin bread as long as it’s not too thick.

-• Cream cheese: Give the cream cheese some time to soften so it’s easy to combine with the other ingredients.
-Avoid whipped cream cheese, which is not as creamy as regular cream cheese.
+- Cream cheese: Avoid whipped cream cheese, which is not as creamy as regular cream cheese.
+Give the cream cheese some time to soften so it’s easy to combine with the other ingredients.

-• Dill: Fresh dill is very aromatic and has a strong scent.
+- Dill: Fresh dill is very aromatic and has a strong scent.
 Look for a bunch that has feathery, bright green leaves and avoid any that is yellow and wilting.

-• Lemon juice: Fresh lemon juice adds brightness to the tea sandwich.
+- Lemon juice: Fresh lemon juice adds brightness to the tea sandwich.

 For full ingredients and detailed instructions, please see the recipe card at the bottom of the post.